Information about English towns and villages displayed by County then Borough or District, or by Unitary Authority.

 A full breakdown of additions and changes to the site can be found in the SITE NEWS

-Added a further 1,700+ new events to venues all over the UK.
-This maintains over 24,000 events now being advertised on the site, many of which you can purchase tickets online via Ticketmaster and download details of the venue, the nearest hotels and nearest railway stations.
+Added over 2,500 new events to venues all over the UK.
+Maintaining over 27,000 events currently being advertised on the site, many of which you can purchase tickets online via Ticketmaster and download details of the venue, the nearest hotels and nearest railway stations.